BroadbandForum/obbaa/docs/installing/env/index.md

 #### Docker

-OB-BAA is realized as a micro service under a docker engine.
+OB-BAA is realized as a micro-service under a docker engine.

 ```
 Install docker: